Table of Contents

 Generally, if you are a resident of Guam, American Samoa, the USVI, the CNMI, or Puerto Rico living abroad, you must pay SE tax.

 Visit the SSA's International Programs website at www.socialsecurity.gov/international;

-Call the SSA Office of International Programs at 410-965-3322 (not toll free) for questions about the agreements; or
+Call the SSA Office of International Programs if you speak English at 410-965-3322 (not toll free) for questions about the agreements; or

 Write to: Social Security Administration, Office of International Programs, P.O.
 Box 17741, Baltimore, MD 21235-7741 USA.
 (Do not send Form 1040-SS to this address.
 Instead, see Where To File , later.)